When you have pain, it negatively affects your entire life. Of course, emotional pain can suck the life out of you and cause depression.

 However, it’s best to stick to water with some lemon and also green tea as your primary beverages.

-And yes, there are some very powerful herbs and supplements that have drug-like, anti-inflammatory benefits, improve longevity, decrease pain, and have NO negative effects.
+And yes, there are some very powerful herbs and supplements that have “drug-like”, healthy inflammatory benefits… Which can help improve longevity, reduce temporary pain, and improve mobility …

 - Curcumin extract